melchiottbakery/mobileAppFinalProject/readme.md

 ## Profile

-If the user is not logged in, an interface that requires login/registration will be displayed.
+If the user is not logged in, a screen that requires login/registration will be displayed.
 When the user logs in, the user's nickname, email address, and avatar will be displayed simultaneously.
 Users can click on the avatar and nickname to modify it.
 Adding an avatar will use the camera function, and using the camera for the first time will request camera use permission.
 All update operations will have secondary operations.
 Users can logout here.

 ## Login

-User login interface.
+User login screen.

 ## Registration

-An interface for users to create new users.
-When the user is successfully created, he will be directed to the login interface, and there will be a prompt for successful registration.
+A screen for users to create new users.
+When the user is successfully created, user will be directed to the profile screen.

 ## Mylist

-If the user is not logged in, this interface will not appear.
+If the user is not logged in, this screen will not appear.
 After logging in, users can add the library to their personal list.
 There are multiple options for filtering memorability and multiple functions for reciting words.
 If the user does not have a word, the user will be prompted to add a word.
 If there is a word in the user's word list, the remind function will appear in the upper right corner.
 When turned on, the user will be allowed to set reminders by themselves, and will be reminded through notifications.
 User notification permission will be requested.
 For a single word, users will be able to use the pronunciation API to pronounce the word and adjust their proficiency.
 Only memorized words will have a delete button.

 # How to run this application correctly